 At St Catherine’s, academic standards are high.
-In 2017, a fantastic 38% of A level results were graded at A*-A. This is well above the national average of 25.8%.
 Our value added figures are also exceedingly strong, demonstrating that our dedicated staff really do get the best out of every girl.

-With our small classes and outstanding teaching staff, excellent preparation for A level is a given.
-As a small school, we can offer individual attention.
-We know the needs and abilities of each student in our care, and we are able to offer support or extension as appropriate.
+With our small classes and outstanding teaching staff, excellent preparation for A Level is a given.
+We offer individual attention and know the needs and abilities of each student in our care, providing support or extension as appropriate.
 Teachers frequently offer revision sessions outside the timetabled school day, and have an open-door policy.

-Despite being a small school, we offer a full range of A level courses, encompassing the traditional subjects such as English, Maths and Science subjects, but also including Economics, Law, Government and Politics and Psychology.
-We do our utmost to accommodate student choices within our timetable, ensuring that every girl can study the subjects which meet her own aspirations.
+Our Sixth Form curriculum includes a full range of A Level courses, encompassing the traditional subjects such as English, History, Geography, Languages, Maths and Science, as well as Economics, Politics and Psychology.
+We also have a wide range of creative subjects and vibrant Drama, Music and Art departments who support these interests.
+We endeavour to accommodate student subject choices within our timetable, ensuring that every girl can study the subjects which suit her own strengths and aspirations.

-Each girl normally studies four A level subjects during Year 12, and continues to study at least three of these subjects as she moves into Year 13.
-Following this model allows the girls to receive a broad education, and ensures that they make an informed choice when choosing their final three subjects.
-In some subjects, girls will sit an AS examination at the end of Year 12.
-This means that both they and their parents are able to receive accurate feedback on progress, helping to inform their final subject choices.
+Each girl usually studies four A Level subjects during Year 12, and continues with three of these subjects in Year 13.
+Following this model ensures the girls to receive a broad education, and that they make informed choices when selecting their final three subjects.

 In addition to A Levels, we also offer all girls the chance to study for the Extended Project Qualification (EPQ).
 Much valued by universities, the EPQ is worth 50% of an A level, and universities often make lower offers to students with an EPQ.
 The qualification provides an excellent opportunity for the girls to demonstrate their independent research skills, and to delve deeply into their passion.